Encrypted headless Raspberry Pi running Gentoo

 I securely wiped the disk by overwriting the SSD with random data to hinder cryptanalysis and performed a memory cell clearing (also known as “secure erase”).

-After that, I created a LUKS volume with LVM inside of it on the SSD.
-Then I made filesystems on there as well.
+After that, I created a LUKS volume with LVM (Logical Volume Manager) inside it on the SSD.
+Then I created filesystems on the logical volumes.

 Ensuring kernel support

-I made sure that support for relevant tech was built into the kernel.
-In my case, this included LVM, dm-crypt, and XFS, as these are all needed during the boot process.
+I ensured that the kernel included support for relevant technologies.
+In my case, this included LVM, dm-crypt, and XFS (a high-performance journaling file system), as the system needs these during the boot process.

-There’s a choice between sys-kernel/raspberrypi-sources and sys-kernel/gentoo-sources.
-I can confirm that both work, although I started with sys-kernel/raspberrypi-sources first. sys-kernel/gentoo-sources does lack some functionality like device tree overlay support, but it works for my use case.
+You can choose between sys-kernel/raspberrypi-sources and sys-kernel/gentoo-sources.
+I can confirm that both work, although I started with sys-kernel/raspberrypi-sources first. sys-kernel/gentoo-sources lacks some features like device tree overlay support, but it works for my use case.

-It might be possible to configure other kernels to work, like the distribution kernel, but I haven’t tested that.
+Other kernels like the distribution kernel could work, but I haven’t tested them.

 Compiling the Raspberry Pi foundation kernel and installing it

-I followed instructions presented in the Linux kernel section of the Raspberry Pi docs, adjusting where necessary:
+I followed instructions from the Linux kernel section of the Raspberry Pi docs, adjusting where necessary:

 Create a backup of the previous kernel image if present.